M.Ed. Concentration in Educational Technology (Online)

-- Evaluate current and emerging web-based and other technologies to (a) identify potential uses and applications for teaching, learning, assessment and research; (b) identify and resolve accessibility issues, and (c) examine potential ethical issues and legal concerns.
+- Evaluate current and emerging instructional technologies to (a) identify potential uses and applications for teaching, learning, assessment, and research; (b) identify and resolve accessibility issues; and (c) examine potential ethical issues and legal concerns.

 - Incorporate research-based and proven practices in the design and delivery of technology-infused learning experiences.

-The degree requires successful completion of ten (10) courses, which include three (3) core courses, six (6) concentration courses, and one (1) elective.
+The degree requires successful completion of ten (10) courses, which include three (3) core courses, seven (7) concentration courses.
 Successful completion of an online written comprehensive examination and the submission of an electronic portfolio to the program advisor two weeks prior to the comprehensive exam are required.
 The examination is taken in the last semester of study.

 Education Core Courses (3)